 We need sufficient collagen to ensure bone strength throughout our lifetime.
 However, as we age, collagen levels throughout the entire body decline, including in our bones.
 As the collagen network weakens and breaks down during aging, our bones lose strength and become more brittle and susceptible to fracture.
 Studies have shown that the loss of collagen in our bones leads to a decrease in their mechanical integrity.
 And damage to the collagen network in our bones can lead to up to a 50% loss in bone strength and 30% loss in elasticity.(1) Supplementing with collagen throughout our lives can help to keep our bones stronger and more flexible, helping to avoid painful and debilitating fractures.
 Daily collagen supplementation is especially critical since most adults are not eating enough foods on a daily basis that are high in collagen (e.g. fish skin and bone broth).

-Additionally, collagen helps with a process called bone remodeling in which bone tissue is continuously being replaced throughout our lifetime.
+Additionally, collagen and bone health may be related as collagen helps with a process called bone remodeling in which bone tissue is continuously being replaced throughout our lifetime.
 However, when our peak bone mass and size occurs around age 20, our bone remodeling rate slows as we continue to age and our bodies slowly lose strength.
 It is crucial that our skeletons generate new bone to replace bones that are damaged and worn, but only about 15% of adult bone cells are replaced every year.(2) This rate can be increased with collagen supplementation.
 Studies have shown that the presence of collagen in our bone-building cells, osteoblasts, stimulates cell differentiation to produce new bone cells.
 This means stronger bones!

 Vitamin D Helps with Absorption